ktonon/two-medium-model/README.md

 The Light-Carrying Medium (LCM) is a compressible substance that can support both transverse and longitudinal disturbances.
 Transverse waves correspond to what we normally call light.
-Longitudinal disturbances---changes in density that ripple outward---play the role usually assigned to gravitational waves, since both travel at the same characteristic speed in the LCM.
+Longitudinal disturbances—changes in density that ripple outward—play the role usually assigned to gravitational waves, since both travel at the same characteristic speed in the LCM.